 That’s all pretty good for a travel card with no annual fee, especially because you can avoid interest and fees to make this card completely free to use.
 Even though it’s not very fancy, it should provide quite a bit of value for no cost.

 You’ll earn 1.5X miles per dollar for every purchase, which is the equivalent of 1.5% cash back.

-After your first year of card use Discover will double the cash back you earned that year, so you would earn 3X miles per dollar — equal to 3% cash back.
+After your first year of card use Discover will double the cash back you earned, so you would earn 3X miles per dollar in that first year— equal to 3% cash back.